-In a wonderful essay "On hexagonal flakes" written by Johannes Kepler there is a very accurate observation: "Among the regular solids cube is considered to be the first one, primordial figure, the father of all the other solids.
-Octahedron, which has the same number of vertices as cube has faces is like his wife ... "
+In a wonderful essay, "On hexagonal flakes" written by Johannes Kepler, there is a very accurate observation: "Among the regular solids, the cube is considered to be the first one, primordial figure, the father of all the other solids.
+Octahedron, which has the same number of vertices as the cube has faced, is like his wife ... ".

-Indeed, all the elements of complex shapes which are formed from our ribbon are the elements of a cube or octahedron, or both together.
+Indeed, all the elements of complex shapes formed from our ribbon are the elements of a cube or octahedron, or both together.
 To make simple polyhedra is not that difficult.
-But in order to make complex stellated shapes one will need special tools to hold rings together until they are glued together, like staples, clips, etc.
+But to make complex stellated shapes, one will need special tools to hold rings together until they are glued together, like staples, clips, etc.

 Creating unique shapes of polyhedra is an entertaining process.
-The ribbon has front and reverse sides, which are alternately or simultaneously involved in the construction of the faces of solids; every fold allows making shapes in two directions.
-At this point it is easy to imagine a whole family of puzzle games based on ribbon.
+The ribbon has front and reverse sides, which are alternately or simultaneously involved in constructing solids' faces; every fold allows making shapes in two directions.
+At this point, it is easy to imagine a whole family of puzzle games based on the ribbon.
 For example, to fold a pattern or ornament, which fragments are scattered on the ribbon, in the given order.

 The method of making polyhedra of ribbon exists not only for entertainment.
-Method of creating 3D shapes by winding is waiting for its creator.
-Perhaps in the near future unique packaging, interior details, and - who knows! - a cover of spacecraft made from ordinary ribbon will become a part of our everyday life.
+The method of creating 3D shapes by winding is waiting for its creator.
+Perhaps shortly, unique packaging, interior details, and - who knows! - a cover of spacecraft made from ordinary ribbon will become a part of our everyday life.